Written by: Taher Kameli, Esq.

 The new rule is effective 120 days after its publication on November 21, 2019.
 It is expected that there will be a surge of new EB-5 program filings before November 21, as immigrants try to take advantage of the “old” rules governing the EB-5 program, including, in particular, to try to save $400,000 of investment funds ($500,000 vs. $900,000).

-Over many years, the Law Offices of Kameli and Associates has successfully represented many immigrant investors and their family members to obtain green cards under the EB-5 program.
+Over many years, Kameli Law has successfully represented many immigrant investors and their family members to obtain green cards under the EB-5 program.

-With this experience, the Law Offices of Kameli and Associates has the necessary expertise to understand and answer questions about, this new rule significantly revising the EB-5 program.
-With this experience, the Law Offices of Kameli and Associates has the necessary expertise to file any petition under the EB-5 program, whether to take advantage of the “old” rules governing the EB-5 program before November 21 or under the new rule governing the EB-5 program thereafter.
-Please contact the Law Offices of Kameli and Associates, at email@example.com or 312-233-1000, for legal assistance under the EB-5 program or with any other immigration issue.
+With this experience, Kameli Law has the necessary expertise to understand and answer questions about, this new rule significantly revising the EB-5 program.

+With this experience, Kameli Law has the necessary expertise to file any petition under the EB-5 program, whether to take advantage of the “old” rules governing the EB-5 program before November 21 or under the new rule governing the EB-5 program thereafter.
+Please contact Kameli Law, at firstname.lastname@example.org or 312-233-1000, for legal assistance under the EB-5 program or with any other immigration issue.